Phase transitions and polarization switching in quasi-one-dimensional organic ferroelectrics of phenyltetrazole family: Concluding remarks and outlook

 \section{Concluding remarks and outlook}

-We propose pseudospin models, which reproduce the basic structure of the ordering subsystem in the two crystals of the phenyltetrazole family, APHTZ and MPHTZ, and, hopefully, can qualitatively and quantitatively correctly describe their temperature and electric field behavior.
+We propose pseudospin models, which reproduce the essential structure of the ordering subsystem in the two crystals of the phenyltetrazole family, APHTZ and MPHTZ, and, hopefully, can qualitatively and quantitatively correctly describe their temperature and electric field behavior.
 A good agreement with the available experimental data is obtained.

 However, these data are still not sufficient to make definite conclusions about the adequacy of the developed approach.
 First, the obtained critical behavior of the models (the second order phase transition, the $\sqrt{T_c-T}$ dependence of the order parameter, the Curie-Weiss law for the permittivities, the $T$-$E$ phase diagrams with a tricritical point) is as expected for the Ising-type systems treated in the mean field approximation.
-Those need to be confirmed experimentally.
-Second, though the number of the used free parameters is absolutely minimal, there is still a certain degree of arbitrariness (for APHTZ much more than for MPHTZ) in the performed fitting procedure, caused by the severe lack of experimental data.
-The model predictions for APHTZ are mostly qualitative for this reason.
+That needs to be confirmed experimentally.
+Second, though the number of the used free parameters is absolutely minimal, there is still a certain degree of uncertainty (in particular for the values of the intrasublattice interaction parameter $J_{11}$), caused by the severe lack of experimental data to base the fitting on.
 Therefore, measurements of the temperature dependences of spontaneous polarization, dielectric permittivities, polarization switching, eventual determination of temperatures and order of the phase transitions to the paraelectric phase are absolutely necessary in order to test the model validity and ascertain the values of the free parameters.
-Further sophistications of the models could be also required, like employing the two-particle cluster approximation for the intrachain correlations.
+It may also transpire that further sophistications of the models are required, like employing the two-particle cluster approximation for the intrachain correlations.